kube-logging/logging-operator/docs/configuration/crds/v1beta1/fluentbit_types.md

 Default: Buffer_Chunk_Size

+### DB (*string, optional) {#inputtail-db}

+Specify the database file to keep track of monitored files and offsets.

+Default: -

+### DB.journal_mode (string, optional) {#inputtail-db.journal_mode}

+sets the journal mode for databases (WAL).
+Enabling WAL provides higher performance.
+Note that WAL is not compatible with shared network file systems.

+Default: WAL

+### DB.locking (*bool, optional) {#inputtail-db.locking}

+Specify that the database will be accessed only by Fluent Bit.
+Enabling this feature helps to increase performance when accessing the database but it restrict any external tool to query the content.

+Default: true

+### DB_Sync (string, optional) {#inputtail-db_sync}

+Set a default synchronization (I/O) method.
+Values: Extra, Full, Normal, Off.
+This flag affects how the internal SQLite engine do synchronization to disk, for more details about each option please refer to this section.

+Default: Full

+### Docker_Mode (string, optional) {#inputtail-docker_mode}

+If enabled, the plugin will recombine split Docker log lines before passing them to any parser as configured above.
+This mode cannot be used at the same time as Multiline.

+Default: Off

+### Docker_Mode_Flush (string, optional) {#inputtail-docker_mode_flush}

+Wait period time in seconds to flush queued unfinished split lines.

+Default: 4

+### Docker_Mode_Parser (string, optional) {#inputtail-docker_mode_parser}

+Specify an optional parser for the first line of the docker multiline mode.

+Default: -

+### Exclude_Path (string, optional) {#inputtail-exclude_path}

+Set one or multiple shell patterns separated by commas to exclude files matching a certain criteria, e.g: exclude_path=*.gz,*.zip

+Default: -

+### Ignore_Older (string, optional) {#inputtail-ignore_older}

+Ignores files that have been last modified before this time in seconds.
+Supports m,h,d (minutes, hours,days) syntax.
+Default behavior is to read all specified files.

+Default: -

+### Key (string, optional) {#inputtail-key}

+When a message is unstructured (no parser applied), it's appended as a string under the key name log.
+This option allows to define an alternative name for that key.

+Default: log

+### Mem_Buf_Limit (string, optional) {#inputtail-mem_buf_limit}

+Set a limit of memory that Tail plugin can use when appending data to the Engine.
+If the limit is reach, it will be paused; when the data is flushed it resumes.

+Default: -

+### Multiline (string, optional) {#inputtail-multiline}

+If enabled, the plugin will try to discover multiline messages and use the proper parsers to compose the outgoing messages.
+Note that when this option is enabled the Parser option is not used.

+Default: Off

+### Multiline_Flush (string, optional) {#inputtail-multiline_flush}

+Wait period time in seconds to process queued multiline messages

+Default: 4

+### multiline.parser ([]string, optional) {#inputtail-multiline.parser}

+Specify one or multiple parser definitions to apply to the content.
+Part of the new Multiline Core support in 1.8

+Default: ""

+### Parser (string, optional) {#inputtail-parser}

+Specify the name of a parser to interpret the entry as a structured message.

+Default: -

+### Parser_Firstline (string, optional) {#inputtail-parser_firstline}

+Name of the parser that machs the beginning of a multiline message.
+Note that the regular expression defined in the parser must include a group name (named capture)

+Default: -

+### Parser_N ([]string, optional) {#inputtail-parser_n}

+Optional-extra parser to interpret and structure multiline entries.
+This option can be used to define multiple parsers, e.g: Parser_1 ab1,  Parser_2 ab2, Parser_N abN.

+Default: -

 ### Path (string, optional) {#inputtail-path}

 Pattern specifying a specific log files or multiple ones through the use of common wildcards.